will-hossack/Poptics/docs/vector.rst

 Angle Class
 ===========

  Class to implement a unit vector using theta/psi angles.
-It is not used for internal calcualtions but is a humanly understandable alternative for secifying ray directions.
+It is not used for ant internal calcualtions but is a humanly understandable alternative for secifyinfg ray directions and surface normals.
 Note both angle are in radians.

  .. autoclass:: poptics.vector.Angle
     :members: